 - Rear motor e-bikes also have the look of a standard bicycle without much strange design and built.
 This makes many riders prefer such models.

-- Rear motor e-bikes are generally more powerful than middle motor e-bikes.
+- Rear motor e-bikes are generally more powerful than front motor e-bikes.
 Rear motor e-bikes are then more comfortable for people heavy in weight.

 - Bikes having heavy rear motors could be subject to “popping wheelies” risk at high speeds.
 This is not always fun and can be dangerous on certain occasions.
 For example, when you accelerate from a red light or climb a hill.

 - Rear-motor is not the right choice for people with more weight.
 There will be imbalance issue because of significant strain in the rear part of the bike.

 - Service or replacement of the motor is the most cumbersome in the rear motor system.